Distinguishing 4-dimensional geometries via profinite completions: introduction

 (4) $\mathbb{X}$ is $\mathbb{H}^3\times\mathbb{E}$ if and only if $\widehat{\pi_1(M)}$ contains $\widehat{\mathbb{Z}}^2$ as a subgroup but does not contain $\widehat{\mathbb{Z}}^3$ as a subgroup;

 (5) $\mathbb{X}$ is $\mathbb{H}^2\times\mathbb{S}^2$ if and only if $\widehat{\pi_1(M)}$ is virtually isomorphic to the profinite completion of some surface group.

 \end{corollary}

 We should remark that in the proof of Theorem \ref{thm:1}, we use the result of Wilton and Zalesskii about profinite completions of $\mathbb{H}^3$-lattice groups \cite{Wil:2017}, which in turn depends essentially on the dramatic developments of Agol \cite{Agol:2013} and Wise \cite{Wise:2009}.
+To make this paper to be reasonably self-contained, we introduce three aspects which are profinite groups, 4-dimensional Seifert manifolds and 4-dimensional geometries in the sense of Thurston.
 The question of distinguishing geometries for 4-manifolds in the sense of Thurston by the profinite completions of fundamental groups has some part left.
 In the next period, we want to distinguish lattices with geometries $\mathbb{H}^4$, $\mathbb{H}_{\mathbb{C}}^2$ and $\mathbb{H}^2\times\mathbb{H}^2$ by the profinite completions of their fundamental groups.